Previous Page Next Page

 • For purposes of an administrative hearing held by DFPS concerning the person who is the subject of the criminal history record information.

-• The alleged perpetrator is the subject of the criminal record information, and DFPS determines that the release of information is necessary to ensure the safety or welfare of the client.
+• When the alleged perpetrator is the subject of the criminal record information, and DFPS determines that the release of information is necessary to ensure the safety or welfare of the client.
 In this situation, the information can be released to the following:

 • An adult who resides with the client and alleged perpetrator.